-- Rebalancing features may help to mitigate the inaccuracies and missing information to provide a comprehensive and quality dataset.
+- Rebalancing features may help mitigate inaccuracies and missing information to provide a comprehensive and quality dataset.

-- It can ensure data fairness by fair distribution of data while complying with the privacy policies.
+- It can ensure data fairness by fair distribution of data while following privacy policies.

-I am now going to share the 15 best platforms for synthetic data generation that can potentially reduce the gap between the real-world and simulated world.
+I am now going to share the 15 best platforms for synthetic data generation that can reduce the gap between the real-world and the simulated world.

 Even though banks are supposed to provide APIs for data privacy and transparency, working on Hazy’s synthetic data gives a sigh of relief as it offers safety and complies with GDPR policies.

 A complex amount of data is generated during financial services and is generally stored in silos within companies.